laaksomavrick/devblog/content/blog/building-and-operating-machine-learning-web-service/index.md

 ### Being picky

-Given how easy training the model is, its appropriate deciding how to evaluate them is the tricky bit.
+Given how easy training the model is, it's appropriate deciding how to evaluate them is the tricky bit.
-My approach demonstrated an [unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning) training method, because my model's output (television show recommendations) could not be compared against a known set of good recommendations for a particular user.
+My approach demonstrated an [unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning) training method because my model's output (television show recommendations) could not be compared against a known set of good recommendations for a particular user.

 So, I had to get a little creative in developing a heuristic to score each model and fake-it-until-i-make-it.
 In essence, my approach was to:
-- Organize my data set to select for the most prolific reviewers (i.e., the users with the most reviews against shows also in my data set).
+- Organize my data set to select the most prolific reviewers (i.e., the users with the most reviews against shows also in my data set).
 - For each prolific user, sort the television shows they have reviewed (by any dimension, this is done so comparisons are made uniformly).
 - For each prolific user, select only the first 80% of shows they have reviewed.
 - Train the model with this stratified data set.